-Audrey Hamilton is unlike most of the other well known groupies.
-Instead of writing a memoir or publicising her relationship with Led Zeppelin’s Robert Plant, she has kept a low profile and has remained out of the public eye.
+Audrey Hamilton is unlike most of the other well-known groupies.
+Instead of writing a memoir or publicizing her relationship with Led Zeppelin’s Robert Plant, she has kept a low profile and has remained out of the public eye.

 Who Is Audrey Hamilton?

 Audrey Hamilton was born on August 6, 1956, in Dallas, Texas.
 She became Robert Plant’s ‘road wife’ during Led Zeppelin’s 1977 US tour.
 Whilst at a blues bar in Dallas, Audrey met one of the band’s roadies who invited her to meet the band at their hotel.

 When she met Robert, they hit it off instantly.
 He then asked her if she would join him on the road, in which Audrey did so without hesitation.
 She left her husband behind, although they were allegedly in an open marriage.

 Audrey Hamilton was one of the few groupies to actually travel with the band for an entire tour.
 It seemed at times that they were basically in a full-on relationship, despite Robert’s marriage with Maureen Wilson at the time.

 In one of Led Zeppelin’s most iconic bootlegs, Listen to This, Eddie, from their Los Angeles show on June 21, 1977, you can hear Robert Plant giving Audrey Hamilton a personal shout-out.
 Something which was quite rare for a groupie to receive.

 Apparently, Audrey would also stand at the front of each show and throw Robert a rose during their song “Going to California.”
 Robert would insist that she trimmed the thorns off first though because he liked to put the rose in his pants.